 And that’s not all.
 “Original equipment manufacturers and engine repair locations are finding it a challenge to train technicians on this new technology, creating less opportunity for repairs, increased downtime and driver frustration,” says Leathers.

 To get an idea of how critical the driver shortage has become, Brett Witte, president of Witte Bros., points out that, “Key findings from a 2012 American Trucking Associations (ATA) benchmarking survey of 54 fleets with approximately 140,000 trucks and over 155,000 drivers shows the significant challenges of recruitment, and perhaps more importantly, retention.
 Fifty-six percent of companies surveyed are considering hiring inexperienced drivers, and 90 percent cannot find enough drivers.
 These dynamics result in a driver pool that looks very different from days past.”

-Witte cautions that, “A truckload turnover rate of 98 percent in the second quarter of 2013 is a strong indicator of the challenges that lie ahead for companies and their fleet managers.
+Witte adds that, “A truckload turnover rate of 98 percent in the second quarter of 2013 is a strong indicator of the challenges that lie ahead for companies and their fleet managers.
 It is likely this number will continue to rise as a driver shortage increases.”
 Although this seems like an uphill climb, he says, “Fleet managers can improve their retention rates and minimize their workload by having clear and consistent communication with the drivers in their fleet.
 Fleet managers should not underestimate the value of showing gratification to their drivers.”